By HAPPY MULOLANI

 The programme has produced materials on Keyhole Garden and beans and cowpeas as the key intervention areas of focus under the programme.

-Although language can be a limiting factor to some farmers in accessing knowledge in their farming enterprises of interest, GIZ intends to support the translation of these manuals and booklets into other Zambian vernacular languages.
+Although language can be a limiting factor to some farmers in accessing knowledge in their farming enterprises of interest, GIZ intends to translate these manuals and booklets into other Zambian vernacular languages.

 “Translations in other languages is also a priority, which the programme plans to undertake in order to reach out to a wider range of smallholder farmers and households”, acknowledges Mr. Heldmann.